puiu91/MultiSelectLite/README.md

 * dropdown is toggled when user clicks MultiSelectLite element

 **Notes and Gotchas**
-* by default, the dropdown items list is set to a height of 300px, but if you have only a few options it is better to set the height to auto - you can make the change in the CSS ```ul#MultiSelectLite-Dropdown ```
+* the dropdown items list is set to a height of 300px by default, but if you have only a few items to select from, then it is better to set the height to auto - you can make the change in the CSS ```ul#MultiSelectLite-Dropdown ```

 ## Browser Support
 IE9+ and all modern browsers.
 Not tested on mobile devices.